The CFTR is a ___ channel.

 What is the function of ependymal cells?

-Influx of ___ at nerve terminals stimulates neuro-transmitter release.
+Influx of ___ ions at nerve terminals stimulates neuro-transmitter release.

 Identify the structures in the following histological section through the spinal cord.